dingding-ye/turtle-radar/README.md

 hypersonic sensor
 - explain doppler effect (link)
 - chose part for its price point, datasheet included in coresponding folder
+- 4 pins, which on microcontroller connected (ECHO connected to P2. through a voltage divider (described in detail below)

 > [!WARNING]
 > Different voltage levels used!

 From the HC-SR04 datasheet, we can see that it operates at a 5V supply voltage, but feeds back to the microcontroller, which is operating at 3.3V, as the ECHO output signal.
 Thus, it is necessary to use a voltage divider to translate between these two voltage levels.
-As I only had 330Ω resistors, I created a three resistor voltage divider to translate down to 3.3V
+As I only had 330Ω resistors, I created a three resistor voltage divider to translate down to 3.3V.

 $$3.3V = \frac{R_1 + R_2}{R_1+R_2+R_3} * 5V \text{, for } R_1 = R_2 = R_3 = 330\Omega$$
 **insert equation**

 If you only have certain resistor values on hand, any equivalent voltage divider will work as well.

 ### 7-Segment LED Display
-The
+For displaying the speed as an output, I chose to use a 7-segment display for clear and clean conveying of data.

+Originally, the speed was shown in miles per hour like many radar signs for Houston traffic, but as I could not get the turtles to go much faster than 1 mph (if even that), I changed my units to cm/s (the metric dark side) for a wider range of representation of speeds.

 ### Serial Comms (UART)
 An aspect that I found very useful useful for debugging and for displaying values in general is printing values to the terminal.